pegi3s/dockerfiles/utilities/README.md

 These utilities are alphabetically listed bellow along with comprehensive explanations.
 To show the help of a specific utiliy, run `docker run --rm pegi3s/utilities <utility_name> --help`.

-# `count-dockerhub-pulls`
+# `count_dockerhub_pulls`

-The `count-dockerhub-pulls` lists the number of pulls of each image for a given Docker Hub user.
+The `count_dockerhub_pulls` lists the number of pulls of each image for a given Docker Hub user.

-To test this utility, you can run the following command: `docker run --rm pegi3s/utilities count-dockerhub-pulls pegi3s`
+To test this utility, you can run the following command: `docker run --rm pegi3s/utilities count_dockerhub_pulls pegi3s`

 # `deinterleave_fastq`